 A volume group "wake-up" can be accomplished, on the non-booted volume group.
-The "wake-up" puts the volume group in a post alt\disk\install Phase 1 state.
+The "wake-up" puts the volume group in a post alt_disk_install Phase 1 state.
 For example, the /alt inst file system is then mounted.

-The volume group that experiences the "wake-up" is renamed altinst\rootvg.
+The volume group that experiences the "wake-up" is renamed altinst_rootvg.
 When data access is no longer needed, the volume group can be "put to sleep."

 1. The running operating system's version must be greater than or equal to the version of the volume group that undergoes the "wake-up."
-This might mean that it is necessary to boot from the altinst\rootvg and "wake-up" the old\rootvg.
-For example, an alternate disk is created from an alt\disk\install AIX 5.2 mksysb, on a AIX 4.3.0 system.
-It is then necessary to boot from the AIX 5.2 alternate disk and "wake-up" the AIX 4.3.0 old\rootvg volume group to access data between the two volume groups.
+This might mean that it is necessary to boot from the altinst_rootvg and "wake-up" the old_rootvg.

 This limitation is caused by a journaled file system (JFS) log entry incompatibility.
-It is possible to "wake-up" a volume group that contains a more recent version, but the volume group cannot have ever been the system rootvg.
-If this was true, the volume group would have made JFS log entries that could not be interpreted by an older version rootvg, when the volume group was experiencing a "wake-up."
+It is possible to "wake-up" a volume group that contains a more recent version, but the volume group cannot have ever been the system rootyg.
+If this was true, the volume group would have made JFS log entries that could not be interpreted by an older version rootyg, when the volume group was experiencing a "wake-up."

-The alt\disk\install command does not allow a "wake-up" to occur on a volume group with a more recent version, unless the FORCE environment variable is set to yes.
+The alt_disk_install command does not allow a "wake-up" to occur on a volume group with a more recent version, unless the FORCE environment variable is set to yes.